 But small-time operators were soon facing competition from organized crime.
 Criminal gangs fought each other for market control with violence and murder.

-This led many drinkers to switch to opium, cocaine, hair tonic, sterno or “liquid heat,” and other dangerous things.
-Prohibition led these actions.
+This led many drinkers to switch to opium, cocaine, hair tonic, sterno, and and other dangerous things.
+Prohibition led to this.

-Moonshiners and bootleggers found it necessary to payoff police, sheriffs and Prohibition Bureau agents.
+Moonshiners and bootleggers found it necessary to payoff police and Prohibition Bureau agents.
 This was a business cost.
 In many towns and cities, corruption reached mayors, police chiefs, and prosecutors.
 Even judges, city commissioners, city council members, and others.
 In some cases, entire administrations were corrupted.

 The widespread corruption of officials created disrespect for law in general.
 And for Prohibition in particular.
 Sometimes bribes didn’t work or became too expensive.
-Of course. there was always intimidation, violence ,and murder to use.
+Of course. there was always intimidation, violence ,and murder.

 Prohibition also promoted a bad drinking pattern.
 It was of infrequent but very heavy drinking.
 People went to speakeasies to get drunk.